H: Hardy - Harris

 Birmingham lightweight Richard Hardy worked for the independent promoters in the 1970s.

-See Scrubber Daly
+See the entry for Scrubber Daly

 The light heavyweight from Heywood turned professional following the second world war.
 In the late 1940s and 1950s he travelled up and down the country from Edinburgh to Plymouth wrestling the likes of Danny Flynn, Alf Cadman, Reg Williams and Jack Beaumont.
 Following the formation of Joint Promotions Bill was signed up by Joint Promotions and even made it to the Royal Albert Hall.
 Bill remained a busy worker until our last recorded match in 1964.
 He left one very worthwhile legacy, training the classy welterweight Terry Nylands.